nurbujang/pands-problem-sheet/README.md

 4. I used a While loop which will end when the value is 1, and assigned temp_posint as temporary storage because I have to declare a variable somewhere.
 5. If...Else was used (3) because it only has odd or even numbers.
 If the number is even, divide by 2 in integer form (4) and if odd, multiply by 3 and add 1, again in integer form.
 6. The next subsequent numbers will be replaced by temp_posint, because it is a whole sequence of numbers.
-7. Finally the sequence of numbers was printed out with space between the numbers using separator sep=" " according to (5) and (6).
+7. Finally, the sequence of numbers was printed out with space between the numbers using separator sep=" " according to (5) and (6).

 ### Conclusion:
 Two programs were written to get the output.
 However, the first resulted in the numbers displayed in square brackets [].
 Program 2 resulted in the desired output using separator.